michalsapka/michal.sapka.me/softeng/opinionated_software.md

 Jira is a hack to mitigate it’s terrible user experience.

-I can use a chair as a chair, as a table, as a wall for blanket fortress, as a weapon against zombies, bookshelf.
-A can buy a million varieties of the same chair to feed my liking.
+I can use a chair as a chair, as a table, as a wall for blanket fortress, as a weapon against zombies or as a bookshelf.
+I can buy a million varieties of the same chair to feed my liking.
 After all, it’s just chair.
-I may be a very great, comfortable, well build chair, but in the end it is still a chair.
+It may be a very great, comfortable, well build chair, but in the end it is still a chair.
 But I’m not trying to get stuff done using a chair.
 I do that with software, so why are you selling me a chair?